MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/README.md

 ## 3. Open the directory [aa](https://github.com/MQ-FOAR705/Version-Control-Supervisor-Feedback-PoC/tree/master/aa) and look at the files in there.

 - Read Contents.md.
 This file contains a few screenshots which outline the process of creating a docx file from a txt file which contains information for adding comments in docx format.

+# Future additions

+- I would like to figure out a way to make the output from docx to txt files look easier to follow and easier to edit.
+A more intuitive layout of the in-body text and comments would make going back and forth between docx and txt easier.
+-